RI DAILY

 “New York’s City Tunnel No. 3 is one of the most complex and intricate engineering projects in the world,” says an article in Water Technology.
 Oddly, it’s also one of the quietest around here.

 Designed by the Department of Environmental Protection (DEP), the 60 mile tunnel has a 2021 finish date.
-That’s iffy, though, as Mayor de Blasio hasn’t made a clear commitment for funding.
+That’s iffy, though, as the-Mayor de Blasio hadn’t made a clear commitment for funding.

 The future of the City, especially Brooklyn and Queens hinges on Water Tunnel #3.
 Mayor Michael Bloomberg, a technocrat at heart, saw it as the most urgent concern of his time in office.